B4PT0R/pandora_app/README.md

 The app will start a local webserver and launch in your default webbrowser.

-The app is local and runs python code locally on your system, but user settings and cloud storage are managed via a cloud provider.
+The app is local and runs python code locally on your system, but user connexion and cloud storage are managed via a cloud provider.

 You will thus need to create an account and authenticate to use the app.